jon-jacky/Piety/editors/edo.md

 - *R*: Execute selected lines using the builtin *exec* function.

+- *T*: Execute selected lines using the *push* method, append output to the end of buffer.

 We provide both *P* and *R* commands because the behavior of *push* and *exec* are different. *P* treats the lines of code the same as the interactive Python interpreter.
 It prints the values of expressions even without any explicit